upekshawisidagama/uwtheme/readme.txt

 ==========================================

+                  UWTHEME

        A Simple Theme for WordPress
 ==========================================